ROOT: Patching the boot partition (non-US only)

 git clone https://gitlab.com/suborg/8k-boot-patcher.git && cd 8k-boot-patcher && docker build -t 8kbootpatcher .

-1. Copy the boot.img file we’ve just pulled from our phone to the desktop and do not change its name.
-Type this into Command Prompt/Terminal to run the patching process:
+file you just pulled from your phone to the desktop and do NOT change its name.
+Type this into Command Prompt/Terminal to run the patching process:- Windows:

 $ docker run --rm -it -v ~/Desktop:/image 8kbootpatcher